MikeHopley/ftl-ships-strategy/index.md

 Beam drones can drag across to an adjacent room.
 Beam 1 drones cannot drag across the "long side" of a room (their beam is shorter than 1 tile), but Beam 2 drones can.

 Put the Zoltan on engines.
 On Hard, venting below 50% oxygen makes enemies less likely to target weapons or cloaking.
 Run the weapons crew to sensors to watch weapons charge.
-Depower your Glaive when the charge bar is full, but before weapons "turn green"; then re-power when the charge bar resets.
+Depower your Glaive when the charge bar is full, but before weapons "turn green"; then repower when the charge bar resets.
 This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being hit.

 It takes 2.5 seconds to run to sensors.
 In cases where exact timing might matter, consider walking your engines Zoltan around the ship for timing the sensors dash (for example, against a beam drone).
 Standard crew movement speed is 0.45 seconds per tile.
 When second volleys matter, you can use your cloak cooldown as a timer (0.42 seconds per ion pip).